Thiararapeter/Superwp-Post-Notify-Users/readme.txt

 == Description ==

-**Superwp Post Notify Users** notifies users with specified roles when a new or edited post is published.
-You can specify user roles, post types, customize email content, subject, and schedule notifications.
+**Superwp Post Notify Users** automatically notifies users with specified roles whenever a post is published or updated.
+You can select which user roles to notify, choose relevant post types, and customize the email notifications.

 == Features ==

-- User Role Notifications: Notify users based on specific WordPress roles (e.g., Editor, Author).
+- **User Role Notifications**: Select specific WordPress user roles (e.g., Editor, Subscriber) to receive notifications.
-- Post Type Selection: Choose which post types to monitor for notifications (e.g., Posts, Pages).
+- **Post Type Selection**: Control notifications based on post types (e.g., Posts, Pages, or custom post types).
-- Customizable Email Content: Tailor the subject and body of the notification emails.
+- **Custom Email Content**: Personalize the subject and body of notification emails.
-- Scheduled Notifications: Set a schedule for when notifications should be sent after a post is published or updated.
+- **Scheduled Notifications**: Set delays for when notifications should be sent after publishing or editing posts.
-- Multi-Language Support: Translations available in the `languages` directory.
+- **Multi-Language Support**: Available translations in the `languages` folder.
-- User-Friendly Interface: Easy-to-use settings page within the WordPress admin area.
+- **User-Friendly Settings**: Easy configuration from the plugin's settings page in WordPress admin.
-- Regular Updates: The plugin is actively maintained with regular updates and improvements.
+- **Regular Updates**: Actively maintained with frequent updates and enhancements.

 == Installation ==

-1. Upload the `superwp-post-notify-users` directory to the `/wp-content/plugins/` directory.
+1. Upload the `superwp-post-notify-users` directory to `/wp-content/plugins/`.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin via the 'Plugins' menu in WordPress.
-3. Go to the plugin settings page to configure your notification preferences.
+3. Go to **Settings** > **Superwp Post Notify Users** to configure your preferences.

 == Usage ==

-1. After activation, navigate to **Settings** > **Superwp Post Notify Users** in your WordPress dashboard.
+1. After activation, go to **Settings** > **Superwp Post Notify Users**.
-2. Select the user roles you want to notify.
+2. Select the user roles that will receive notifications.
-3. Choose the post types for which notifications should be sent.
+3. Choose the post types for notification triggers.
-4. Customize the email subject and content.
+4. Customize the email subject and content to your liking.
-5. Schedule notifications as desired.
+5. Set up a schedule for sending notifications.
-6. Save your settings.
+6. Save your settings and you're all set.

 == Frequently Asked Questions (FAQs) ==

-Q: Can I notify multiple user roles?
+**Q: Can I notify multiple user roles?**
-A: Yes, you can select multiple user roles to receive notifications.
+A: Yes, you can select as many user roles as needed.

-Q: Is it possible to customize the email subject?
+**Q: Can I customize the notification emails?**
-A: Absolutely!
-You can customize the subject and body of the notification emails in the settings.
+A: Definitely!
+You can fully customize the subject and content of the notification emails.

-Q: What post types can I notify users about?
+**Q: What post types are supported?**
-A: You can select any post type registered in your WordPress site, including custom post types.
+A: You can notify users about any registered post type, including custom post types.

 == Changelog ==

+= 1.0.11 =
+* Added new options for scheduling notifications and improved email customization.
+* Enhanced plugin compatibility with the latest WordPress version (6.6).
+* Improved overall performance.

+= 1.0.10 =
+* Introduced a feature to delay notifications by a specified time.
+* Added better control for selecting multiple user roles.

 = 1.0.7 =
-* Added the ability to select multiple user roles for notifications.
+* Added multi-role selection for notifications.
-* Introduced customizable email content and subject lines.
+* Introduced customizable email content and subjects.
-* Improved the scheduling feature for sending notifications.
+* Enhanced scheduling feature.
-* Enhanced multi-language support with translation files.
+* Improved multi-language support.
-* Fixed bugs related to user role retrieval.
+* Bug fixes related to user role retrieval.

-= 1.0.6 =
-* Minor bug fixes and performance improvements.

 = 1.0.5 =
-* Initial release of the Superwp Post Notify Users plugin.
+* Initial release of Superwp Post Notify Users.

 == License ==